A Kind Stranger Answers A Mother’s Plea For Help In Styling Her Black Daughter’s Hair

 “By the time she left I had a little more confidence in fixing my daughter’s hair, and most importantly I felt supported by my new friend.
 In a time of so much hate and division, our world needs more people like this,” she wrote in a Facebook post.

-Hollifield is a contributor to the parenting blog, Momstrocity.co.
+Hollifield is a contributor to the parenting blog Momstrocity.co.
 After writing about the kindness she received from Hunter, the heartwarming story soon went viral on social media.
 In pondering what it is about this story that touched so many people, Hollifield believes it is because of its rarity.
 In today’s fast-paced world many people are just looking out for themselves.
 This woman put her life on hold to help out someone she didn’t even know, an act of kindness Hollifield hopes will inspire many.